Jeepers Creepers (1939 animated film)

 Jeepers Creepers is a 1939 Warner Bros.
-Looney Tunes animated short directed by Robert Clampett.
-The short was released on September 23, 1939, and stars Porky Pig.
+Looney Tunes police comedy animated short, directed by Robert Clampett.
+The short was released as early as September 22, 1939, and stars Porky Pig.

+In the film, Porky Pig is depicted as a police officer who has to investigate a haunted house.
+A trickster ghost plays pranks on him.

 It was released on DVD on September 19, 2017, in the Porky Pig 101.

 Plot

 Porky is a police officer, who is in a police car that is named 6 7/8.
 He gets a call from his chief to go investigate goings-on at a haunted house.
 The house is haunted to the core, and the fun loving ghost plays a series of pranks on the unsuspecting pig.
-As Porky knocks on the door to enter the haunted house, the ghost does a lady voice "Come in."
+As Porky knocks on the door to enter the haunted house, the ghost does a lady voice: "Come in."
 Porky enters, already frightened.

 He enters again, the ghost places Frogs into a pair of shoes to look like a person walking, as Porky doesn't notice, the laces of the shoes get stuck to a coat hanger pole then rips off a curtain to make it look like a person with a cloak on.
 It immediately scares him and then the ghost scares him.
 Porky runs upstairs and lands in the ghost's arms with realizing, until that famous line comes as the ghost says it very goopy.
 "What the matter baby?".

 Porky is finally scared out of the house, but he has the last laugh when his back-firing car leaves the ghost in blackface (and the surprised ghost doing a Rochester imitation: "My oh my, tattletale grey!").